Written by: McCartney

 Producer: Paul McCartney

 Paul McCartney: vocals, guitar, bass guitar, tom tom, cymbal

 The second song recorded at Paul McCartney’s home studio in London, ‘That Would Be Something’ was also the second song on his début solo album.

 Like the first song, ‘The Lovely Linda’, it was written at High Park Farm, McCartney’s Scottish retreat.

 This song was written in Scotland in 1969 and recorded at home in London – mixed later at EMI (No. 2).
 I only had one mike, as the mixer and VU meters hadn’t arrived (still haven’t).

-McCartney first performed the song live on 25 January 1991, during the recording of Unplugged (The Official Bootleg), which was released later that year.
+McCartney first performed ‘That Would Be Something’ live on 25 January 1991, during the recording of Unplugged (The Official Bootleg), which was released later that year.

 Perhaps inspired by the MTV Unplugged performance, ‘That Would Be Something’ was performed live by The Grateful Dead in September 1991, and again on several other occasions between then and June 1995.